Important information for partners and customers that are using Nexus GO

 For questions on any technical problems you may run into or implications of the actions required, contact email@example.com.

-Nexus GO Authentication is now available as an authentication method in Nexus Hybrid Access Gateway.
+Nexus GO Authentication is now available as an authentication method in Smart ID Digital Access component.
 This means that customers who already have Hybrid Access Gateway can use Nexus GO Authentication with Swedish Bank ID as authentication method and let users benefit from single sign-on or federation and log in once to access multiple resources.